Designing a Successful Customer Onboarding Framework For SaaS

 - Tracking a range of KPIs about your onboarding process – like feature engagement, adoption, product stickiness, or retention – will help you understand your performance and improve the experience.

-- But none of this matters if you can’t implement it – you need to choose the right customer onboarding software for the job.
-Userpilot is a powerful, cost-effective, tool that provides huge value for money.
+- But none of this matters if you can’t implement it – you need to choose the right customer onboarding tool for the job.
+Humble brag: Userpilot is the best.

-Customer onboarding describes the continual process of helping users to experience the value of your product.
-That means at every stage of the lifecycle, not just sign-up.
+First, let’s clear something up.
+Customer onboarding is the continual process of helping users to experience the value of your product at every stage of the lifecycle, not just sign-up.

 What is a customer onboarding framework?

-A customer (or client onboarding framework) is a structured way of thinking about the set of actions, activities, and tools that go into helping a customer experience value.
+A customer onboarding framework is a structured way of thinking about the set of actions, activities, and tools that go into helping a customer experience value.

 - Welcome emails and screens